ks961/kazejs/README.md

 import { Context, KazeNextFunction } from "@d3vtool/kazejs";

-// Middleware to check if the user is authenticated export function authenticate(ctx: Context, next: KazeNextFunction) {
+// Middleware to check if the user is authenticated export function authenticate(ctx: KazeContext, next: KazeNextFunction) {
     const token = ctx.req.headers.authorization;

     if (!token) {